johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Look into posting a smart contract using offline transaction screen.

-Figure out how to pass large contracts out of the brick using multiple qr-codes.
+Done: Figure out how to pass large contracts out of the brick using multiple qr-codes.

 Not Now: Disable the notice that MEW is not connected to the Internet.
 It will always be offline so there is no need for the message.